icewolfz/jiMUD/README.md

 ## Known Issues

 - Display:
-  - Unicode spacing has issues when displaying half or double wide characters when using mixed display formats so text may overlap.
-  - Unicode selection background may be shorter then displayed text due to half or double wide characters
+  - Unicode RTL text selection display is not correct
+  - MXP Image height is limited to line height
+  - MXP Image selection/copy not supported
 - Backup:
   - Loading data that is related to operating system may revert to default or be ignored as paths could not exist or may be in wrong format
 - Command input